Best daily deals

 Sennheiser Momentum 4

-Apple users may want to check out the Apple AirPods Max
+Apple users may want to check out the AirPods Max

 The Apple AirPods Max and Apple AirPods Pro (2nd generation) together on a wooden slab.

 We know it’s not cheap, but the Apple AirPods Max is still an incredibly comfortable, stylish, and effective noise canceling headset.
-Impressively, Apple has produced soft mesh ear cups that airily conform to the shape around your ears while still isolating out high-pitched noise.
-That Apple continues to update its flagship headphones means that throughout its life so far, the AirPods Max has seen improvements to what started as already excellent ANC.
-That it sounds good and has spatial audio supports it as a candidate for flying.
+Apple has produced soft mesh ear cups that airily conform to the shape around your ears while isolating out high-pitched noise.

-At just over 21 hours of battery life, you’re unlikely to find yourself without audio.
-However, on the list of downsides, the AirPods Max requires a separate purchase of a Lighting to 3.5mm adapter if you have any interest in plugging into the media player onboard the airplane.
-If you choose to mainly connect your Apple device, the H1 chip, and AAC codec will ensure your connection remains stable.
-On an airplane, the AirPods Max is totally in its element.
+You’re unlikely to find yourself without audio, with just over 21 hours of battery life.
+However, on the list of downsides, the AirPods Max requires a separate purchase of a Lighting to 3.5mm adapter if you are interested in plugging into the airplane’s entertainment system.
+If you mainly connect your Apple device, the H1 chip and AAC codec will ensure your connection remains stable.
+The AirPods Max is totally in its element for air travel.

 Apple AirPods Max